drewgingerich/homelab/README.md

-This repository contains everything I use to set up, run, and maintain my computers.
+This repository contains everything I use to set up, run, and maintain my personal computers.

 I have historically relied on ad hoc configuration, but I've become interested in tools the provide declarative, deterministic, version-controlled configuration,